PRyC/WPBackUp/README.md

 SITE_DIR - SITE DIR schema, eg.:
 SITE_DIR="/var/www/"$SITE"/public_html/"

+EXCLUDE - Solders (or files) to be excluded from backup

 BACKUP2S3 - Set to 1 to activate S3 (local copy will be deleted)
 BACKUP2S3 - Set to 0 to local copy, eg.:
 BACKUP2S3=1